Sponsored by Aussie

 Here are 5 easy ways you can save money at the grocery store.

-2. Stockpile when things are on sale.
 Try to keep track of how much you normally pay for items and when the prices are at their lowest.
 The best way to save money at the grocery store is to stock up on things when they are at rock bottom prices.
 Buy enough to last 2 to 3 months.
-This way the next time you buy them they will hopefully be at this price again.
+This way, the next time you buy them, they will hopefully be at this price again.
 Remember you can freeze a lot of grocery items for longer storage.
 Milk, cheese, butter, yogurt, and bread all freeze well.
 You may also want to invest in a deep freezer.

 Many stores also have programs to get you to come back and spend money in their store.
 Not all customers take advantage of these programs or even know about them.
 These programs are known as catalinas, register rewards, and various other names (each store will have its own name) but basically they all work the same way.
 The stores will have certain offers that are usually advertised in their weekly flyers where you will receive a coupon good off your next order if you buy a certain combination of products.
 For example, you might get $3 off your next order when you buy 5 boxes of a certain brand of cereal.

-5. Buy nonfood items at the drug store.
 Drug stores offer some of the best deals on toiletries, household cleaners, and other nonfood items.
-In fact, you may be able to get items like razors, deodorant and tooth paste totally free by watching for drug store sales and using coupons.
+In fact, you may be able to get items like razors, deodorant, and toothpaste totally free by watching for drug store sales and using coupons.
 Some smart shoppers even get money back.
-Most drug stores won't actually give you cash back but they will apply any profit to other items you purchase.
+Most drug stores won't actually give you cash back, but they will apply any "profit" to other items you purchase.
 The money you save at the drug store will allow you to spend more on your grocery store purchases.